aleksglushko/spaceiling.github.io/_posts/2023-04-05-xgboost-regularization-techiques.md

 experimental methodology, we will present the results of a series of experiments conducted to evaluate the impact of different regularization parameters on the performance of an XGBoost model.

-This report is structured as follows: Section "Regularizations in XGBoost" provides a theoretical background of regularization and its role in XGBoost.
-In Section "Methodology", we outline the datasets used and our approach to parameter tuning and model evaluation.
-The experimental results are presented and discussed in "Results and Experiments" section.
+This report is structured as follows: In sections "Introduction" and "Regularizations in XGBoost" a theoretical background of regularization and its role in XGBoost are provided.
+In the section "Methodology, Results and Experiements" the experimental results are presented and discussed in "Results and Experiments" section.

 ### Introduction